 Morgan Stanley has devoted significant resources to develop its risk management capabilities and expects to continue to do so in the future.
-Nonetheless, Morgan Stanley's risk management strategies, models and processes, including its use of various risk models for assessing market exposures and hedging strategies, stress testing and other analysis, may not be fully effective in mitigating Morgan Stanley's risk exposure in all market environments or against all types of risk, including risks that are unidentified or unanticipated.
-As Morgan Stanley's businesses change and grow, and the markets in which Morgan Stanley operates evolve, its risk management strategies, models and processes may not always adapt with those changes.
+Nonetheless, Morgan Stanley's risk management strategies, models and processes, including its use of various risk models for assessing market, credit, liquidity and operational exposures and hedging strategies, stress testing and other analysis, may not be fully effective in mitigating Morgan Stanley's risk exposure in all market environments or against all types of risk, including risks that are unidentified or unanticipated.

+As Morgan Stanley's businesses change and grow, including through acquisitions and the introduction and application of new technologies, such as artificial intelligence, and the markets in which Morgan Stanley operates evolve, its risk management strategies, models and processes may not always adapt with those changes.
 Some of Morgan Stanley's methods of managing risk are based upon its use of observed historical market behaviour and management's judgment.
 As a result, these methods may not predict future risk exposures, which could be significantly greater than the historical measures indicate.

-In addition, many models Morgan Stanley uses are based on assumptions or inputs regarding correlations among prices of various asset classes or other market indicators, and therefore, cannot anticipate sudden, unanticipated, or unidentified market or economic movements, such as the impact of the COVID-19 pandemic, which could cause Morgan Stanley to incur losses.
+In addition, many models Morgan Stanley uses are based on assumptions or inputs regarding correlations among prices of various asset classes or other market indicators, and therefore, cannot anticipate sudden, unanticipated, or unidentified market or economic movements, such as the impact of a pandemic or a sudden geopolitical conflict, which could cause Morgan Stanley to incur losses.

 Management of market, credit, liquidity, operational, model, legal, regulatory and compliance risks requires, among other things, policies and procedures to record properly and verify a large number of transactions and events, and these policies and procedures may not be fully effective.
 Morgan Stanley's trading risk management strategies and techniques also seek to balance its ability to profit from trading positions with its exposure to potential losses.

-While Morgan Stanley employs a broad and diversified set of risk monitoring and risk mitigation techniques, those techniques and the judgments that accompany their application cannot anticipate every economic and financial outcome or the timing of such outcomes.
+Morgan Stanley employs a broad and diversified set of risk monitoring and risk mitigation techniques, however, those techniques and the judgments that accompany their application cannot anticipate every economic and financial outcome or the timing of such outcomes.
 For example, to the extent that Morgan Stanley's trading or investing activities involve less liquid trading markets or are otherwise subject to restrictions on sales or hedging, Morgan Stanley may not be able to reduce its positions and therefore reduce its risk associated with such positions.
 Morgan Stanley may, therefore, incur losses in the course of its trading or investing activities.

-Climate change manifesting as physical or transition risks could adversely affect Morgan Stanley's operations, businesses and clients.
+Climate change manifesting as physical or transition risks could result in increased costs and risks and adversely affect Morgan Stanley's operations, businesses and clients.

-Climate change manifesting as physical or transition risks could adversely affect Morgan Stanley's operations, businesses and clients.
-There is increasing concern over the risks of climate change and related environmental sustainability matters.
-The physical risks of climate change include acute events, such as flooding, extreme heat and wildfires, and chronic, longer-term shifts in climate patterns, such as increasing temperatures, sea level rise, and more frequent and prolonged drought.
-Such events could disrupt Morgan Stanley's operations or those of its clients or third parties on which Morgan Stanley rely, including through direct damage to physical assets and indirect impacts from supply chain disruption and market volatility.
+There continues to be increasing concern over the risks of climate change and related environmental sustainability matters.
+The physical risks of climate change include harm to people and property arising from acute, climate-related events, such as floods, hurricanes, heatwaves, droughts, wildfires, and chronic, longer-term shifts in climate patterns, such as higher global average temperatures, rising sea levels, and droughts.
+Such events could disrupt Morgan Stanley's operations or those of its clients or third parties on which Morgan Stanley relies, including through direct damage to physical assets and indirect impacts from supply chain disruption and market volatility.
+These events could impact the ability of certain of Morgan Stanley's clients or customers to repay their obligations, reduce the value of collateral, increase costs, including the cost and availability of insurance coverage and result in other adverse effects.